 One of the most effective ways at bringing your full attention to the present is by practicing mindfulness – a tool designed to help you have greater awareness of your feelings, sensations and surroundings in any given moment e.g. sights, smells, sounds, tastes etc. For example, do you ever just stop and focus on the breath entering and leaving your body?
 Or how often do you stop and appreciate each mouthful of your dinner, rather than absentmindedly eating whilst watching TV or thinking about something else?
 Often the reason we feel stressed or anxious is because we feel like we have a lack of control, and mindfulness can help you to feel calmer and more in control of your body and your thoughts.
 This makes it much easier to enjoy and appreciate the little things that we often ignore in everyday life, rather than worrying about the future.

 2. Do something active

 Doing something active simply means moving more.
 This doesn’t have to involve doing something overly strenuous if you’re really not up for it.
-It could include anything from doing some gardening, to playing with your dog through to going for a gentle swim.
-You will know your limits and what you’re capable of, but the key thing is to try and overcome any thoughts telling you that the solution is to stay at home at hide.
+It could include anything from doing some gardening, to playing with your dog through to going for a light jog.
+You will know your limits and what you’re capable of, but the key thing is to try and overcome any thoughts telling you that the solution is to stay at home and hide.
 Convince yourself that you’ll feel better if you don’t, and hopefully you will!